Surendhar-23/Sudoko-Multiplayer/README.md

 This project is a multiplayer **Sudoku game** built using **React** and **Socket.io**, where players can join a room and collaboratively solve a Sudoku puzzle in real time.
 The application allows multiple users to join a game room via a unique room ID and play the game together.

+## Live Demo

+The project is deployed at: [sudoku-multiplayer](https://sudoku-multiplayer.netlify.app)

 ## Features

 - **Multiplayer Sudoku**: Multiple players can join the same room and solve the Sudoku puzzle together.